Pop-punk: 2012–2016: Underground revival

 Australian band 5 Seconds of Summer's 2014 self titled album debuted at number 1 on the Billboard 200 chart and in many other countries, and received what the Guardian journalist Harriet Gibsone described as "the kind of mania only ever granted to a massive boyband".
 However, the band's status as pop-punk was controversial.
 Alternative Press described the band as important to the marketing of the pop-punk scene, whereas in a Clash magazine interview with Terry Bezer, he described them as "not pop-punk... [but] a valuable gateway for young kids to begin taking their first steps towards bands of... more substance."
 Around this time, a number of other pop-punk-influenced pop artists gained mainstream attention, including Charli XCX and Halsey.

-Several pop-punk bands have embarked on anniversary tours in the early to mid-2010s, playing some of their most popular albums in full.
+Several pop-punk bands embarked on anniversary tours in the early to mid-2010s, playing some of their most popular albums in full.
 While some members of these bands have had mixed feelings about these performances, quite often these tours sell as well as or better than the first time around.
 Club promoters in the UK have created nights based around lasting appreciation of the genre.
 The Warped Tour still attracts hundreds of thousands of attendees each year; the 2012 tour attracted 556,000 festival-goers, its third-best attendance.
 Bobby Olivier of The Star-Ledger wrote: "The genre ... continues to reinvent itself and Warped is pop punk's prom."

 In 2016, Rolling Stone reported that pop-punk was "still one of the most predominant and popular rock genres".
 The magazine conducted a reader's poll for the "10 Best Pop-Punk Albums of All Time" that ultimately included Green Day (Dookie, American Idiot, Nimrod), Blink-182 (Enema of the State, Take Off Your Pants and Jacket, Dude Ranch), the Ramones (Ramones), the Offspring (Smash), Jimmy Eat World (Bleed American), and Generation X (Valley of the Dolls).